 The UDDERLY EZ MILKER™ is the safest and most effective large domestic and exotic animal milk and colostrum collection device available.
-It can be used on horses of all sizes, ponies, donkeys, sheep, goats, llamas, alpacas, zebras, camels and miniature cows.
-Click here for gallery of pictures and user testimonials.
+It can be used on horses of all sizes, ponies, donkeys, sheep, goats, llamas, alpacas, zebras, camels, cows and water buffalo.
+It is easy to use for people of all ages and experience, and even easier to clean!

 - Always clean the udder area, using the UDDERLY EZ WIPES provided in your kit, to remove any accumulated dirt and bacteria.

-- Gently remove the wax plug from the end of the teat so it does not drop into the bottle.
+- Gently remove the wax plug from the end of the teat if the animal hasn’t delivered yet, so it does not drop into the bottle.

-- Manually strip each teat at least twice to get a good flow of milk started.
-Dampen teat with water, milk or small amount of bag balm.
+- Manually strip each teat at least twice to get a good flow of colostrum/milk started & it clears out any bacteria that may be internally present.
+This also helps the animal start to let their milk down.
+Dampen the teat with water, colostrum, milk or a small amount of olive or cooking oil.

-- Place the cylinder directly over the teat and pump it two to three times and gently lift the EZ pump unit up against the udder (like a baby would bunt it’s mother).
+- Place the #2 cylinder with the correct size of Silicone Inflation directly over the teat and pump it two to three times and the vacuum will lock onto the teat while at the same time, gently lifting the EZ pump unit up against the udder (like a baby would bunt its mother).
 Let the gravity work for you and let the unit settle downward.

-- Squeeze the handle at least 2-3 times; this will start the vacuum seal process, locking the unit onto the mother’s udder.
-Be sure and dampen the teat with colostrum, milk, or water.
-(You may want to hold bottle with free hand until sealed).
+- Squeeze the handle at least 2-3 more times; this will start the vacuum seal process, locking the unit onto the mother’s udder.
+(You may want to hold the bottle with your free hand until sealed).

-- As soon as the milk flow starts, stop pumping!
-When the flow slows or stops start pumping again.
+- As soon as a good milk flow starts, stop pumping!
+When the flow slows down you can start pumping again.
 You may need to repeat this sequence 3-4 times.
 When the flow stops, or you have collected an appropriate amount of liquid, stop and go to the next teat.

-- To release the vacuum on the pump, push bottle backwards toward hand trigger to release vacuum lock.
-Do not pull pump off udder.
+- To release the vacuum on the pump, push the bottom of the bottle backwards toward the hand trigger to release the vacuum lock.
+Do not pull the pump off the udder!!.

-- The first milking will generally collect between 8-12 ounces, although this may vary with each animal species or breed.
+- The first milking of Colostrum will generally collect between 8-12 ounces, although this may vary with each animal species or breed.
+It is always a good idea, after you finish milking that you use some sort of disinfectant like Fight Back to help protect against Mastitis and it also closes the teat opening to help restrict bacteria from entering.

-- If the mother does not let her milk down immediately, you may have to massage her udder gently to get the flow started. ( In the case of Mares, The Stableizer® is a great help in getting them to relax and let their milk down.)
+- If the mother does not let her milk down immediately, you may have to massage her udder gently to get the flow started.
+(In the case of Mares, The Stableizer® is a great help in getting them to relax and let their milk down.
+Not to mention the safety of the handler!)

-- If you have a Silicone Insert inside the Retractor you must either take it off or unscrew the bottle from the pump before pouring out the milk or colostrum as it will run into the pump and may damage the diaphragm or (umbrella valve) in the pump.
+If you have a Silicone Insert inside the #2 Extractor Tube you must either take it out or unscrew the bottle from the pump before pouring out the milk or colostrum as it will run into the pump and may damage the diaphragm or (umbrella valve) in the pump.
+Never screw the bottle onto the tube while it is attached to the pump, always attach the bottle to the #2 Extractor Tube first and then attach it to the pump!!

-- Pour the collected milk or colostrum into a 10 – 16 oz. plastic soda bottle and attach the nipple supplied in the kit to bottle feed the baby; or, pour the collected milk or colostrum into the extra collection bottle and apply the white cap with seal top for freezing.
-Be sure to label with mother’s name and date collected, or other storage information as you may find appropriate.
+Attach the nipple supplied in the kit to bottle feed the baby; or, pour the collected milk or colostrum into the extra collection bottle and apply the white cap with a seal top for freezing.
+Be sure to label with the mother’s name and date collected, or other storage information as you may find appropriate.
+Frozen Colostrum is good for over a year.

-- The final instruction!
-Elevate baby’s head and chest area and give it that liquid gold!
+The final instruction!
+Elevate the baby’s head and chest area and give it that liquid gold!
 MOTHER’S FIRST MILK!

 Thawing Frozen Colostrum

 Never use a microwave oven to thaw out frozen colostrum, as it will destroy the antibodies.
-Place the colostrum bottle in a basin of warm water and allow to thaw slowly.
+Place the colostrum bottle in a basin of warm water or leave it out in the air with the cap off and allow it to thaw slowly.

 Clean out the pump in case you draw milk/colostrum into the inside of the pump.
 If any milk or colostrum runs down the outside of the pump or on your hands, you have inadvertently pulled milk into the pump.
 You may finish milking then follow these easy steps:

-- Remove the extractor and clip from the pump as shown in photo.
+- Remove the extractor and clip from the pump as shown in the photo.

 - Place the Udderly EZ in warm soapy water and add 5 tablespoons of Baking Soda to water, submerse the pump and pump the handle several times, working the soapy water thru the pump, leave the pump full of water and let set in water for at least 15 minutes, then pump the water thru it again.

-- Stick pump in clean, clear warm water and do the same function again only you don’t have to leave it sit in the water for 15 minutes.
-Pump the clear water thru it several times and shake out again.
-If you got a great deal of debris out of the pump you may want to repeat Step # 2: again, and then rinse it again also.
+- Stick the pump in clean, clear warm water and do the same function again only you don’t have to leave it sitting in the water for 15 minutes.
+Pump the clear water through it several times and shake out again.
+If you got a great deal of debris out of the pump you may want to repeat step #2: again, and then rinse it again also.
+In the final rinse cycle, you may add a small amount of vinegar in the final rinse water.

 Remember: the UDDERLY EZ MILKER™ is great for horses of all sizes, ponies, sheep, goats, cows, miniature cows, llamas, alpacas, camels and certain exotic animals such as zebras, etc.